WE ARE HERE FOR YOU.

 Individuals 5 - 64 years old - photo ID (needed at EVERY VISIT) and doctor's note/IEP (needed at FIRST VISIT)

 Caregivers and/or guardians should bring their photo ID and photo ID for the recipient of the supplies (needed at EVERY VISIT)

 ONCE YOU REGISTER, YOU WILL NOT BE CONTACTED BY US.
-YOU WILL RECEIVE AN EMAIL CONFIRMATION IF YOUR ONLINE REGISTRATION FORM WAS SUBMITTED SUCCESSFULLY.
+YOU WILL RECEIVE A GOOGLE FORM EMAIL CONFIRMATION IF YOUR ONLINE REGISTRATION FORM WAS SUBMITTED SUCCESSFULLY.
 IT IS YOUR RESPONSIBILITY TO CHECK THE MOBILE DIAPER PANTRY SCHEDULE (LISTED ABOVE) AND PLAN YOUR 2 VISITS EACH MONTH.

 Due to the number of families we serve and high demand for size 5/size 6 baby diapers, we reserve the right to limit the quantity provided of those sizes at any time.

-Clients can only visit 2 locations each month for diapers and incontinence products.
+Families can only visit 2 locations each month for diapers and incontinence products.
 You cannot visit 2 sites in the same week.
 There must be a full 7 days between your visits.